erda-project/docs/docs/en/1.6/manual/install/helm-install/helm-install-demo.md

 ## Operations

-Run the following command to install Erda to the Namespace `erda-system` and wait for all Erda components to be ready.
+Run the following command to install Erda to the namespace `erda-system` and wait for all Erda components to be ready.

 ```shell
 helm install erda erda/erda -n erda-system --create-namespace